 When a property is referred to as having ‘no chain’ or is ‘chain-free’ the seller does not need to buy a house before selling this one.
 New build properties are ‘chain-free’ as they have never been occupied.

 The steps to buying a ‘no chain’ house are the same as usual, but there is a lower chance of delays as your purchase is not dependant on the seller first buying or organising a separate property.
-The process can be sped up greatly with no chain.
+The process can be sped up greatly with no chain, which is often why it's recommended to sell your home before buying, so you shorten the chain.
 Every move is different, but a no chain property can considerably increase the speed of the buying process and allow it to proceed more efficiently.

 From the lack of preparation to a large property chain, there are a variety of factors that can delay the process of buying a house.
 These are just a few to consider: